cjohansson/emacs-ssh-deploy/README.md

 * Download ssh-deploy and place it at `~/.emacs.d/ssh-deploy/` or install via `package.el` (`M-x list-packages` or `M-x package-install` + `ssh-deploy`) from the `ELPA` or `MELPA` repository.
 * So if you want to deploy `/Users/username/Web/MySite/` to create this `DirectoryVariables` file in your project root at `/Users/username/Web/MySite/.dir-locals.el`.

-You really need to do a bit of research about how to connect via different protocols using TRAMP on your operating system, I think Windows users should use `plink` for most protocols.
+You really need to do a bit of research about how to connect via different protocols using Tramp on your operating system, I think Windows users should use `plink` for most protocols.
 Linux should work out of the box and macOS requires a bit of tweaking to get FTP support.

 ### SSH, with automatic uploads and SQL